MichaelSDavid/Cupcake-Compiler/README.md

 Both Cupcake and me has no association with Jonathan Blow or JAI's development.
 The experience you have with Cupcake should not be reflected towards JAI and your opinion of it, **_Cupcake is not JAI_**.
 Cupcake is my hobby project, created for me to learn how a compiler works and how programs goes from source code to machine code.

+**UPDATE:** The original 0.1-alpha release had the compiler removed (only the "source code" is left and that's basically useless) so there is no point to download that; 0.2-alpha also originally got it's compiler removed, but it was preserved by this fork.

 ### Platform support ###

 || **Status** |